mcjamesloon/JamesloonAutoChromeGroupingExtension/README.md

   * This is where the URL of the site to be grouped goes.
   * NOTE: This must start with https:// OR http:// as that is how the script is determining which part is useful
 * Value:
   * This is the output of the Text Input that the script sees.
-This can be used to troubleshoot or add new group entires
+This can be used to troubleshoot or add new group entries
 * Green +
   * Add the Value to the Groups table
 * Red x